-All County departments must verify the vaccine status of all employees.
 All County facilities identified in the July 26th, August 5th, August 19th, and December 22nd State Public Health Orders (including health care, long-term care, and correctional facilities) must verify the vaccine status of all workers, including employees, contractors, and volunteers.
+Employees in all other County departments are encouraged to provide proof of COVID-19 vaccination; such employees who decline to provide proof of vaccination shall be considered unvaccinated.